aml-org/amf/documentation/raml_vocabularies.md

 ## Property terms

-Property terms represent relations between individuals and data types or between individuals of different classes.
+Property terms, introduced by the `propertyTerms` property in the top level document, represent relations between individuals and data types or between individuals of different classes.

-They are introduced by the `propertyTerms` property in the top level document.

-In the first case, we will be defining a data type property, in the second case we will be introducing an object property.
+Will be defining a data type property for the former, and introducing an object property for the latter.

 The `range` property can be used to define the type of property: